beetee17/Minutes/README.md

-# Yata: Yet Another Todo App
+# Minutes: AI Voice Notes

-This is a GitHub repository that was created for users of my iOS task manager, [Yata](https://apps.apple.com/sg/app/yata-yet-another-to-do-app/id1631370175), to report bugs and submit feature requests.
+This is a GitHub repository that was created for users of my iOS task manager, [Minutes](https://testflight.apple.com/join/5z25NHwR), to report bugs and submit feature requests.

 ### Before Submitting

-**Before making your submission**, please take a look under [issues](https://github.com/beetee17/Yet-Another-Todo-App/issues) to see if your issue/request has been made by another user!
+**Before making your submission**, please take a look under [issues](https://github.com/beetee17/Minutes/issues) to see if your issue/request has been made by another user!
 If that is the case, do upvote it and/or add comments to the existing thread instead of creating a new one.

-Submit a [bug report with this link](https://github.com/beetee17/Yet-Another-Todo-App/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D), or make a [feature request with this link](https://github.com/beetee17/Yet-Another-Todo-App/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D).
+Submit a [bug report with this link](https://github.com/beetee17/Minutes/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D), or make a [feature request with this link](https://github.com/beetee17/Minutes/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D).
 If they do not work for some reason, you can follow the instructions below.

 ### How to Submit a Bug Report